Nina & Phil’s Story: Big Love For A Smallholding

 Frustrated by the ethos and stresses of many modern businesses, Nina and Phil wanted to do things differently.
-Their dream of running a sustainable, low impact smallholding began in 2007.
-After viewing several parcels of land, the couple identified an inspiring fifteen-acre plot in Kildwick, high above the town of Silsden in West Yorkshire.
+Their dream of running a sustainable, low-impact smallholding began in 2007.
+After viewing several parcels of land, the couple identified an inspiring fifteen-acre plot high above the town of Silsden in West Yorkshire.

 Fast-forward a few years and Crowkeld rare breed smallholding is now turning a tidy profit.
-Phil and Nina, supported by Ecology, have erected a large barn and planted half a mile of hedgerows, three orchards and more than 4,000 native trees.
-They rent out canal boat moorings on a stretch of the Leeds to Liverpool canal that runs through the valley, rear ‘Large Black’ breed pigs and a large flock of Hebridean sheep and re-home many of the animal world’s waifs and strays, including Guinness the dog and two Kunekune pigs named Sissy and Aida.
+Phil and Nina, supported by Ecology, have erected a large barn and planted half-a-mile of hedgerows, three orchards and more than 4,000 native trees.
+They rent out canal boat moorings on a stretch of the Leeds to Liverpool canal that runs through the valley, rear ‘Large Black’ breed pigs and a large flock of Hebridean sheep, and re-home many of the animal world’s waifs and strays.

-In the coming years, Nina and Phil plan to branch out into running courses on animal husbandry and more generally on running a smallholding.
+In the coming years, Nina and Phil plan to branch out into running courses on animal husbandry and smallholding management.
 In the meantime, Nina has this to offer: “You need to be fit and have a really good business plan to do something like this.
 Work out what you can actually afford to do, don’t overstretch yourself and allow enough time to do it.
 We had a five-year plan and it’s taken us about nine years to get here.

 “It’s only in the last 12 months that it’s felt like it’s ours – before, it felt too good to be true,” Nina adds.
 “Now we’re up for a national farming award, so we must be doing something right.”